hx2A/py5website/reference/sketch_month.rst

 Description
 ===========

-Processing communicates with the clock on your computer.
+Py5 communicates with the clock on your computer.
 The ``month()`` function returns the current month as a value from 1 - 12.

 Underlying Java method: `month <https://processing.org/reference/month_.html>`_